dougeby/IntuneDocs/intune-user-help/unable-to-get-macOS-device-managed.md

 * A macOS virtual machine (VM) isn't configured correctly

-* Your organization enforces certain restrictions that requires the device to be corporate-owned or have a registered device serial number
+* Your organization requires that the device is corporate-owned or has a registered device serial number

 * The device is already managed, and is assigned to someone else in your organization

-Your company support or IT admin will help you identify which problem applies to your device, and will help to resolve it.
+Your company support or IT admin will help you identify amd resolve the problem that applies to your device.

 To find your company support's contact information, sign in to the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).